lilanpei/NMT/README.md

 The total number of parameters is 24,235,213 including trainable parameters 16,774,513 and non-trainable parameters 7,460,700.

 ## 6. Training Details
 1. We use fit_generator() instead of the fit() method because our data is too large to fit into the memory[7].
-After shuffling the Microblog dataset, we creat training and validation sets using an 80%-20% split.
+After shuffling the Microblog dataset, we create training and validation sets using an 80%-20% split.
 As a result, there are 4000 bilingual sentences for training and 1000 for validation.
-2. The network is trained with a batchsize of 32(compromised on the memory consumption and the time), an optimizer of adam and a loss function of categorical_crossentropy for a total of 40 epochs.
+2. The network is trained with a batch-size of 32(compromised on the memory consumption and the time), an optimizer of adam and a loss function of categorical_crossentropy for a total of 40 epochs.
 3. The training accuracy converges to 0.9996 and the val accuracy reaches 0.7869.
-The loss and accuracy history are plotted as below:
+4. The loss and accuracy history are plotted as below:
 ![image](https://github.com/lilanpei/NMT/blob/master/Loss_history.png)
 ![image](https://github.com/lilanpei/NMT/blob/master/Accuracy_history.png)
-Here shows an attention heatmap plotting example:
+5. Here shows an attention heatmap plotting example:
 ![image](https://github.com/lilanpei/NMT/blob/master/attention.png)

 ## 7. Experiments